4dn-dcic/documentation_management/docs/source/Docker_repo.rst

     $ docker run -v /users/luisa/test_files/:/d1:rw 4dn-bedtomultivec:v4 run-bedtomultivec.sh /d1/test_file.bed /d1/test.chrom.sizes 200 /d1/infos.txt 15 /d1/

 Once your local image works properly and gives the correct output, you can push the docker image to DockerHub.
-Ask Soo to add your github username to the dcic DockerHub repo.
+Ask Soo to add your Github username to the 4DN-DCIC DockerHub repo.

 First tag the image using the following command:
 ::